 Why not?
 First, let’s talk about what a scam actually is.

 According to the dictionary, a scam is “a dishonest scheme; a fraud.”
-If you take a moment to look over my FAQs section, my course overview page, and my student success stories, you’ll get virtually smacked in the face with one thing: honesty.
+If you take a moment to look over my FAQs section and my student success stories, you’ll get virtually smacked in the face with one thing: honesty.
 I don’t sugarcoat my program at all, make it seem easy, or lie about how much work it is.
 It is a LOT of hard work.
-I post honest, open stories from actual students where they share the truth of how much work the course is (check out the course syllabus to see just how intense it is!).
+I post honest, open stories from actual students where they share the truth of how much work the course is.
 I even share the very modest, realistic amount of income I make doing actual work.

 And yet even the most legitimate websites will still attract trolls — you know, the people who say mean things in the comments just because (the same people usually don’t ever say anything positive).
 A couple other things tend to happen as a result of the scam saturation on the web.

-1) People may check out the course and, once they see they actually have to DO something in order to make it work, the first thing they think is it’s a scam.
+1) People may check out the courses and, once they see they actually have to DO something in order to make it work, the first thing they think is it’s a scam.
 Why?
 What is scammy about being honest about the amount of work that goes into something?
-Some people are truly looking to get something for nothing, and while that’s sad, I don’t mind much, because it doesn’t do me any good to have slackers in the course.
+Some people are truly looking to get something for nothing, and while that’s sad, I don’t mind much, because it doesn’t do me any good to have slackers in the courses.
 I only want hard working students to enroll.
-If by stating openly (and often!) how intense the course is appears like a scam to some people, let those people stay far, far away 🙂
+If by stating openly (and often!) how intense the courses appear like a scam to some people, let those people stay far, far away 🙂

 Is this you?
 Are you still scared this is a scam?
 Send me an e-mail and ask me anything you want.
 This may shock you, but I actually respond to e-mails 🙂 caitlin [at] proofreadanywhere.com